gbelanger/roosevelt-new-annales-issue1/README.md

 # Step 4: Manual edits and final compilaton

-The last step is to do the manual edits to each individual LaTeX file before compiling new_annales.tex.
+The last step is to do the manual edits to each individual LaTeX file before compiling `new_annales.tex`.
 Note that you can use the compiler to tell you where required edits (replacement of unrecognised characters) are needed.